DaveParillo/gravity-wiki/GravityDomains.md

 	BroadcastEnabled=true
 	ConsoleLogLevel=warn

-In this example both ServiceDirectory and the components (ProtobufDataProductPublisher and ProtobufDataProductSubscriber) read their configuration from this Gravity.ini file.
+In this example both the ServiceDirectory and the components (ProtobufDataProductPublisher and ProtobufDataProductSubscriber) read their configuration from this Gravity.ini file.
 Because they don't have their own sections, the two components use the values in the general section.
-The new parameter here, Domain, tells the components the name of the ServiceDirectory domain that they'll be using.
+The new parameter in this section, Domain, tells the components the name of the ServiceDirectory domain that they'll be using.
 Because the Domain value isn't overridden in the ServiceDirectory section, this also tells the ServiceDirectory the name of the domain name that it will use to advertise itself.
 You can use multiple domains on the same network as long as their names are unique.

 In the ServiceDirectory section, we still need to set the URL that will ultimately be used.
-But only the ServiceDirectory will get this from the configuration file.
+Only the ServiceDirectory will get this value from the configuration file.
 If this URL were set in the general section, the components would complain that they were given both a domain and a URL, and then would ignore the domain.
 The other important setting here is BroadcastEnabled.
 This tells the ServiceDirectory to send out broadcast messages advertising its availability.
 For this example, we've also turned the ServiceDirectory console log level down.

-### Domain related Code Updates ###
+### Domain Related Code Updates ###

 There is very little code that needs to change here.
-We're basically using the same code from example 2, except that the following code was updated:
+We're basically using the same code from example 2, except that the initialization code was updated:

 	// It's possible that the GravityNode fails to initialize when using Domains because
 	// it hasn't heard from the ServiceDirectory.
 Looping as we've done here ensures that